Junjie-Chu/CJA_Comprehensive_Jailbreak_Assessment/README.md

 ***The files storing the labels will be save to the same directory where you store the jailbreak responses.***

 ## Add new results to the leaderboard.
-Welcome to submit your own evaluation results to us.
+Welcome to submit your own evaluation results (steps = 50) to us.
 The leaderboard is available [here](https://junjie-chu.github.io/Public_Comprehensive_Assessment_Jailbreak/leaderboard).

 *Full codes will be released after the papaer is accepted.*